ldietsche/Springboard_Course/README.md

 # Analysis of a Brazilian e-Commerce Dataset
 ## Abstract
 The following data science project investigates the sales data of Brazilian online market place called Olist.
 The marketplace  allows different companies to sell their products online.
 Many of them are small producers or traders with little experience in business administration.
 One of the main objectives is to find out about the business case of such platforms.
 It is of strong interests to analyze both sides of the market place, in order to find out whether it is possible to build a company on top of it or if the main winner is the marketplace itself.
 The research result show one strong trend: there are a lot of small clients and resellers, but very few big ones.
 Most of the resellers are only able to generate little revenue.
+It is possible to create a brand/company on such a platform, but due to the competitive environment most of the reseller stays small.

 ## Questions
 Some of the questions the analysis is trying to answer are: